juliakimseohyeon/kong-app/README.md

 ## Overview

 Kong helps foster the love for nature by gamifying plant identification.
-When user uploads or takes a photo of a plant they would like to identify, the OpenAI API will generate pokemon-like illustration and information about the plant.
+When user uploads or takes a photo of a plant they would like to identify, the OpenAI API will generate Pokémon-like illustration and information about the plant.
 The identified plant's illustration and information will be added to the user's collection.

 ### Problem